gferhpc/supercomputing.tue.nl/docs/blog/posts/events/2023/2023-10-02_Python code optimization workshop.md

 the importance of refactoring the code.
 Achieving scalability by adding more resources is not an efficient way of scaling your application.

-<blockquote style="text-align: center;">“Code that can efficiently utilize the computing resources is the best costeffective way to scale up”</blockquote>
+<blockquote style="text-align: center;">“Code that can efficiently utilize the computing resources is the best cost-effective way to scale up”</blockquote>

 ### Goal